rjvpersaud/external/trino-explain/README.md

 ####
 #### There are several components
 #### ----------------------------
-frag.sql - This works out the information for each fragement <\br>
+frag.sql - This works out the information for each fragement <br />
-indent.sql - for each line work out what the identation is this will allow understanding which part of the query_time.sql - work out the query components , allows you to decided which query to concentrate on scan.sql - How is the source data being accessed. estimates.sql - breakdown the estimate lines.
-The important ones are the ones from the SOURCE fragments time_rows.sql - how long fragments take , and input and output rows.
+indent.sql - for each line work out what the identation is this will allow understanding which part of the <br />
+query_time.sql - work out the query components , allows you to decided which query to concentrate on <br />
+scan.sql - How is the source data being accessed.<br />
+estimates.sql - breakdown the estimate lines.
+The important ones are the ones from the SOURCE fragments<br />
+time_rows.sql - how long fragments take , and input and output rows.<br />

 #### At Query Level
 ####